whowell1/whowell1github.io/content/en/blog/Tidbit-on-Container-Security.md

 - Use of CDK

-[CDK](https://github.com/cdk-team/CDK)is a container security tool that tests the security of containers.
+[CDK](https://github.com/cdk-team/CDK) is a container security tool that tests the security of containers.
 Its intended use is for developers to test their security of containers, however, threat actors were seen using this tool in a recent [DFIR report](https://thedfirreport.com/2024/10/28/inside-the-open-directory-of-the-you-dun-threat-group/).

 - Detection for disabling AppArmor, SELinux, or Seccomp